Salon du Chocolat: London’s best chocolate spread

 Leaving feeling slightly sick and overcome with a sugar-rush not felt since childhood, Salon du Chocolat was a rich, decadent and unforgettably sweet experience.
 In other words, a perfect outing!

-For further information about Salon Du Chocolat visit here.
+For further information visit the Salon du Chocolat website here.